Lucky Man (1995 film): Soundtrack

 The music composed by Adithyan and lyrics written by Piraisoodan.
+The song "Yaar Seidha Maayam" is based on "She's Always a Woman" by Billy Joel.

 Release and reception

 Lucky Man was released on 14 April 1995.
 K. Vijiyan of New Straits Times wrote, "Lucky Man stands out as a story with a difference.
 It has enough laughs to make a pleasant 2 1/2 hours".
-T. K. Balaji of Indolink wrote, "this Pratap Pothen directed comedy manages to hold your interest for a while, before turning into a predictable chaotic mess from which there is no escape".
-RPR of Kalki wrote that, in contrast to the film's title, those going to watch the film were "unlucky men".
+R. P. R. of Kalki wrote that, in contrast to the film's title, those going to watch the film were "unlucky men".
 The film failed commercially.